volumio/v-conf/README.md

     var config=new (require('v-conf'))();

-Then you can decide wether creating your data structure manually or load from disk.
+Then you can decide whether creating your data structure manually or load it from disk.
 A configuration value can be added as follows:

     config.addConfigValue('my.configuration.value','boolean',false);